 with the job readiness skills they need to build confidence and lead

 rewarding, productive lives.
-It includes pre-employment readiness supports,
+It includes pre-employment readiness, employment

-employment placements in a variety of fields including recreation, business
+placements in a variety of fields including recreation, business and youth

-approximately 1,800 young people participated in the program across the
+young people participated in the program across the province.

-The eight-week program is being coordinated by New Beginnings.
+The eight-week program is being coordinated by Youth Opportunities

 Youth in Policing Initiative

-The Youth in Policing Initiative provided opportunities for 10 youth ages
+The Youth in Policing Initiative provided opportunities for seven youth

-14 to 17 to work with the Windsor Police Service this summer.
-The eight-week
+ages 14 to 17 to work with the London Police Service this summer.
+The

-program strengthens relationships between youth and the police, enables young
+eight-week program strengthens relationships between youth and the police,

-people to acquire an understanding of some aspects of policing, and encourages
+enables young people to acquire an understanding of some aspects of policing,

-them to consider policing as a future career option.
-More than 160 young
+and encourages them to consider policing as a future career option.
+More than

-people worked with local police services across the province this summer.
+160 young people worked with local police services across the province this

-Windsor participants worked in a variety of areas, including the forensic
+London participants worked in a variety of areas, including court